Turkey's opposition unsure on embracing pro-Kurdish party

 "FINE BALANCE"

-In a speech on Tuesday, Kilicdaroglu did not reference the HDP and said the other five parties would help seal victory.
+Kilicdaroglu in a speech on Tuesday did not reference the HDP and said that the other five parties would help seal victory.

 "A very fine balance has to be found here.
 Otherwise, there may be a price to pay," the second official said.
 "Votes coming from the HDP may be matched by those lost in the alliance."